shiffman/Neural-Network-p5/README.md

 This repository is a library for creating simple vanilla 3-layer ANNs in JavaScript.
 I'm using it for the second edition of the [Nature of Code](http://natureofcode.com/) book, as well as examples for my ITP course: [Intelligence and Learning](https://github.com/shiffman/NOC-S17-2-Intelligence-Learning).

+At the moment this library is depends on [p5.js](http://p5js.org).
+However, it's my intention to remove this dependency for the library itself (while still making examples using p5): #10.
+I also intend to port this library to Java for [Processing](http://processing.org): #11.

+Finally, this library has a terribly inefficient matrix implementation and should likely use

 The code is based on the book [Make Your Own Neural Network](http://amzn.to/2oRW1ax) by Tariq Rashid ([book source code](https://github.com/makeyourownneuralnetwork)).

 ## Example Demos